fortunate-one/jelloow-names/README.md

 # jelloow-names
-Package for maintaining centralized goverance of data for company extraction
+Package for maintaining centralized goverance of data for company data extraction